 - Sensory Bins.
 I know these can be messy but also (most) kids love them.
 There are a million ways you can make a sensory bin, and depending on your children's ages and stages, and preferences, you can do what works for your family.
 Our favorite was one we made when we read Mike Mulligan and His Steam Shovel.
 I filled a huge shallow bin with dried beans and lots of small toy trucks, wooden blocks, pompoms, and more.
 The kids had fun "shoveling" and "driving" through the beans while I read the book or read from our Five In A Row lesson.

 - Posters and Visuals.
 For years, our home was decorated in what I call homeschool chic.
-And part of this "style" included hanging posters and visual items in all of the key areas.
-We had daily calendars, a weather station, posters of all sorts (even ones hung up in the powder room, true story!) and I'd change them out a few times a year.
+Part of this "style" included hanging posters and visual items in all of the key areas.
+We had daily calendars, a weather station, posters of all sorts (even ones hung up in the powder room, true story!), and I'd change them out a few times a year.

 - Music and Songs.
 Kids love repetition.
 We used music and songs to learn so many things.
 In fact, I still randomly sing songs we used forever ago and it makes me smile.